vincmazet/bip/_sources/restoration/denoising.md

 name: F:denoising:periodic-noise
 ---
-Filtering a periodic noise on a photograph of the Moon: the image is cleaned of periodic image artifacts.
+Filtering a periodic noise on a photograph of the Moon: the image is cleaned of periodic image artefacts.
 ```

 <!-- Estimer les paramètres du bruit